 For some people, carrying a credit card balance isn’t always a choice—it’s the only way to handle a financial emergency or cover expenses during a period of unemployment.
-Other people choose to carry the occasional credit card balance in order to fund a large purchase, take advantage of a 0 percent intro APR offer or temporarily cover an expense that they plan to pay off later.
+Other people choose to carry the occasional balance to fund a large purchase, take advantage of a 0 percent intro APR offer or temporarily cover an expense that they plan to pay off later.

-Let’s take a look at what happens when you carry a balance on your credit card and how to pay off your credit card balance as quickly as possible.
+Let’s take a look at what happens when you carry a balance on your credit card and how to pay it off as quickly as possible.

 What happens when you carry a balance on your credit card?

-When you carry a balance on your credit card, you are essentially borrowing money from your credit card issuer.
-You need to make at least the minimum payment on your balance every month in order to remain in good standing with your creditors.
-You’ll also need to pay back your balance in full at some point, otherwise, you run the risk of turning a short-term balance into long-term credit card debt.
+When you carry a balance, you are essentially borrowing money from your credit card issuer.
+You need to make at least the minimum payment on your balance every month to remain in good standing with your creditors.
+You’ll also need to pay back your balance in full at some point, otherwise, you risk turning it into long-term credit card debt.

-If you are carrying a credit card balance for the first time, expect to lose your grace period and begin accruing interest on both your current balance and your new purchases.
+If you are carrying a balance for the first time, expect to lose your grace period and begin accruing interest on both your current balance and your new purchases.
 You should also keep an eye on your credit score because it might drop by a few points.
-However, you can regain your credit score and start to earn back your grace period by paying off your balance in full.
+However, you can rebuild your score and start to earn back your grace period by paying off your balance in full.

 Are there good reasons to carry a balance on your credit card?

 It’s never ideal, but it can help you in a financial pinch, whether you’re paying off an emergency medical bill or covering a large purchase you need to make, like a car repair.